Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

+The anti-patterns we identified are described as follows, and Table~\ref{tab:Antipatterns} shows the key points of the software anti-patterns: intent, solution, emerging problem, and refactored solution \cite{Stamelos}.

-\begin{itemize} \item \textbf{Snowball-er.} Some organizations start a DevOps transformation as consequence of a large architectural (e.g. microservices) or infrastructural (e.g. cloud) change.
-Since they have to change, they also adopt DevOps, usually conceiving DevOps as a processes automation and ignoring any cultural and organizational approach.
+\begin{itemize} \item \textbf{Snowball-er.} Some organizations start a DevOps transformation as a consequence of a large architectural (e.g., microservices) or infrastructural (e.g., cloud) change.
+Since they have to change, they also adopt DevOps, usually understanding DevOps as a process automation and ignoring any cultural and organizational approach.

-\item \textbf{Headless chicken.} Some organizations start a DevOps transformation for being a trend or hype, or in the case of consulting organizations due to their clients ask for it, but they do not analyze cost, benefits, and risks.
+\item \textbf{Headless chicken.} Some organizations start a DevOps transformation because it is a trend or hype, or in the case of consulting organizations, because their clients ask for it, but they do not analyze the costs, benefits, and risks. \end{itemize}